Eboreg/twitterhal/README.md

 * `posted_tweets` (`models.TweetList`): List of posted Tweets
 * `mentions` (`models.TweetList`): List of tweets that mention us, and whether they have been answered

 Tweets are internally stored in `models.TweetList`, which contains the method `only_in_language()`.
 This will filter out all tweets that are _probably_ in the chosen language, with the help of the [Language Detection API](https://detectlanguage.com/).
-Just install the PyPI package `detectlanguage`, get yourself an API key and feed it to `detectlanguage.configuration.api_key`, and you're all set.
+Just install the PyPI package `detectlanguage`, get yourself an API key and feed it to `detectlanguage.configuration.api_key` (or set it in your settings; see above), and you're all set.

 If you extend TwitterHAL with new methods that call the Twitter API, it's recommended you also check TwitterHAL's `can_do_request(url)`, where `url` is something like `/statuses/mentions_timeline` (consult [this page](https://developer.twitter.com/en/docs/basics/rate-limits) for full list), to see whether this call should be made at this time.